-Now the purpose of such investigation to study would be to find out those factors which are raising conflict between labors and management.
+Now the purpose of such an investigation to study would be to find out those factors which are raising conflict between laborers and management.
 Whereas the scope would be the factory workers and respective authority of the factory.

-3. Developing hypothesis: For problem solving, research, a researcher should develop hypotheses.
-A hypothesis is a tentative statement or explanation of any problems. e.g. If the investigation is required to find out labor management problem, then the hypothesis could be as follows :
+For problem-solving, and research, a researcher should develop hypotheses.
+A hypothesis is a tentative statement or explanation of any problems. e.g. If the investigation is required to find out the labor-management problem, then the hypothesis could be as follows :

 - H 1: There is a huge communication gap between management and labors

-- H 2: Management has always ignored Job satisfaction of the labors.
+- H 2: Management has always ignored the Job satisfaction of the laborers.

-4. Defining terms clearly: There may be various confusing terms related to study and require clear definition.
-So, definition of various confusing terms should be nicely presented, e.g. Job satisfaction depends on person to person.
-So, what’ type of satisfaction is ignored by management should be defined properly.
+There may be various confusing terms related to the study and require a clear definition.
+So, the definition of various confusing terms should be nicely presented, e.g. Job satisfaction depends on person to person.
+So, what type of satisfaction is ignored by management should be defined properly.

-The term ‘labor’ is also a confusing One because there may be factory labor or general labor.
-So, which labors are facing problems should be defined properly.
+The term ‘labor’ is also a confusing one because there may be factory labor or general labor.
+So, which laborers are facing problems should be defined properly.

-The term ‘time’ is also confusing because it may be short term or long term.
-So, how long the problem exists between labors and management need proper definition.
+The term ‘time’ is also confusing because it may be short-term or long-term.
+So, how long the problem exists between laborers and management need proper definition.

-5. Determining the Audience: Reports are prepared for readers.
-So, who are readers of the report should be considered carefully.
+This is another most important steps to write a report.
+Reports are prepared for readers.
+So, who are readers of the report should be considered carefully?

-6. Collection of Data: To solve the problem we need some reasonable basis and therefore we need to collect data.
+To solve the problem we need a reasonable basis and therefore we need to collect data.
 Data are of two types: